open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

   -v2
 ```

-Since the defaultVersion is upgraded to v2, the `ManagedClusterAddOn` default installVersion is updated to v2.
+Since the defaultVersion is upgraded to v2, the `ManagedClusterAddOn` default desiredVersion is updated to v2.
 The addon manager will update `ManifestWork` with addon-version v2.
 When the upgrade is finished, the currentVersion is updated to v2.